CangDu-jklb/ProjectE_For_CraftTweaker/README.md

 We need after `Generated CraftTweaker Shapeless Script:`'s content is zenscript, Please copy.
 We create new `zs` file, paste script content.
 If you not Installed `CraftTweaker` `ContentTweaker` `B.A.S.E` and `Just Enough Items`, Please install.
 We need copy project's two zs to `scripts` folder.If not have.please create.
+Extract `resources.zip` to Game Root Directory.